rl-institut/super-repo/.github/ISSUE_TEMPLATE/issue_template_release.md

 ---
 name: Release Issue
-about: For new ideas, developments and features
+about: For a new release
 title: Release - Minor Version - 0.1.0
 labels: "enhancement"
 assignees: 'Ludee'